Mortgage Refinance Calculator

 • This calculator compares principal and interest payments only, plus refinance closing costs.

-• Current remaining loan cost is estimated from the current monthly principal and interest payment multiplied by the remaining term.
+• Estimated remaining payments are based on the current monthly principal and interest payment multiplied across the remaining term.

-• Refinance loan cost is estimated from the current balance, new refinance rate, new term, and closing costs.
+• Estimated new payments are based on the refinance balance, new refinance rate, new term, and how you choose to handle closing costs.

 • Real refinance decisions can differ based on taxes, insurance, escrow setup, appraisal, lender fees, and underwriting.